Niacin for Anxiety - An In-Depth Look

 Jonathan E. Prousky published a case report indicating the potency of niacin-amide in relieving anxiety symptoms.

-The author even compared the effects of vitamin B3 with benzodiazepine, which is a medication used for the same purpose.
+The author even compared the effects of vitamin B3 with benzodiazepine, which is a medication that can be used for the same purpose.

 The patient was a male that was 34 years old at the time and dealing with ameliorated severe anxiety.